 Some of you may be thinking, “why don’t I just reach out to my top donors for the big bucks and save myself time to catch up on The Great British Bake Off?”
 I feel you.
 As valuable as those top donors are, a lot of small donations can add up!
 Plus, it helps to remind your supporters of your amazing work, and unite them towards driving real impact.
 Best case scenario: Motivated supporters become repeat donors, which is one of your most valuable segments in the long term.

 Now, dividing your list into these donor segments requires some work, but it will pay off (no pun intended) in the end.
-To help you out on the writing side, we’ve created templates for the different donor audiences we mentioned above, plus a little description about the content choices we made.
+To help you out on the writing side, we’ve created templates for the different donor audiences we mentioned above, plus a little description of the content choices we made.
 For these fundraising emails, remember to always include plenty of links to your donate page, visual content (images and/or videos), and a clear call to action at the end.
 Sign up to get the templates below.

 Fundraising Emails by Donation Amount